EugeneLoy/play2-openshift-quickstart/README.md

     rhc app cartridge add -a computerdb -c phpmyadmin-3.4

-Deploy once again, and you'll have your computerdb application running on openshift with mysql at:
+Deploy once again, and you'll have your computerdb application running on OpenShift with mysql at:

     http://computerdb-yournamespace.rhcloud.com